kubeckaj/JKCS.py-Manual/docs/source/index.rst

     Click here to see the installation tutorial.

 📍 `Citation <https://pubs.acs.org/doi/full/10.1021/acs.jpca.9b03853>`_
-    I would appritiate if citing my paper.
-Nevertheless, you must cite all papers for the methos and applications you use on the way toward studing molecular cluster.
+    I would appretiate wheteher you could cite our paper (see link).
+Nevertheless, you must cite all papers for the methods and applications you use on the way toward studying your molecular clusters.
+(See section Citations.)

 ⁉️ Questions / comments
     If you have questions, feel free to contact me: ja-kub-ecka@chem.au.dk